Are Water Softener Salt Blocks Safe for Horses?

-This was an interesting question that, quite truthfully, I had never thought about and couldn’t answer without some research.
-In general, you have to be very careful about any kind of “block” that you offer to horses, as they may contain other ingredients that can be harmful to horses.
 For example, horses are very susceptible to a common ingredient in livestock blocks called monensin, or Rumensin.
-It’s a growth-promoting agent in cattle that works in the rumen (which horses don’t have) and so is toxic to them.
-There are also really high protein livestock blocks, deer licks, and sweetened or flavored horse blocks, all of which I recommend you avoid.
+It is a growth-promoting agent in cattle that works in the rumen of the digestive tract.
+The equine GI tract does not have a rumen, so monensin is toxic to horses.
+There are also high protein livestock blocks, deer licks, and sweetened or flavored horse blocks, all of which we recommend you avoid.

 “As with food considerations, water softening salts are not intended for human or animal feeding.
 The particle size is inappropriate for small animals.
 In addition, water softening salt may have additives that are inappropriate for animal feed.”

-One of these additives is sodium hexametaphosphate, a surfactant, not something you want your horse eating.
+One of these additives is sodium hexametaphosphate, a surfactant, which is not something you want your horse eating.
 In addition, there are at least three different kinds of salt that can be used to soften water.
 One of them, rock salt, is only 95% sodium chloride.
-The remaining 5% is made up of “insoluble matter,” whatever that is.
-Finally, some water softeners are made of with potassium, not sodium, which could be deadly to a horse with HYPP (hyperkalemic periodic paralysis).
+The remaining 5% is made up of the questionable and mysterious “insoluble matter.”
+Finally, some water softeners are made with potassium, not sodium, which could be deadly to a horse with HYPP (hyperkalemic periodic paralysis).